-The cost of the Vocations Service in the year under review were marginally up on 2019 due to an increase in activity.
-The induction costs of overseas clergy reduced significantly, as clergy due to come to the Diocese in 2020 were delayed due to the restrictions occasioned by COVID-19.
+The cost of the Vocations Service in the year under review were significantly up on 2020 due to an increase in activity, particularly the accompaniment of those discerning vocation.
+The induction costs of overseas clergy increased by circa 50%, as clergy who were unable to come to the Diocese in 2020, due to the restrictions occasioned by COVID-19, arrived in January 2021.
 Most of the costs associated with the permanent diaconate in the year under review refer to the costs of post-graduate education in Canon Law for one of our deacons.
-No candidates are currently in initial formation, but it is anticipated that a new group of candidates will be invited into preliminary formation in 2022, with some corresponding expenditure.
+This cost will cease in mid-2022.
+No candidates are currently in initial formation.
+It is now anticipated that a new group of candidates will be invited into preliminary formation in 2023, with some corresponding expenditure.